 When any witness—including a defendant—testifies, his or her credibility is at issue.
 The fact-finder (either judge or jury) must decide whether and how much to believe the witness.
 That's why courts allow into evidence certain kinds of past convictions—to aid the determination of how trustworthy the witness is.

 Generally, prosecutors can't use evidence of prior convictions to prove a defendant's guilt or tendency to commit crimes, but they can sometimes use them to question the truthfulness or credibility of the defendant's testimony.

-Courts won’t admit evidence of any old conviction to impeach a witness.
-Rather, the crime must typically be either a felony or an offense involving dishonesty, whether a felony or misdemeanor.
-Some states don’t allow judges to admit any information regarding prior convictions unless the defense has first offered evidence to establish the defendant’s credibility.
+Courts won't admit evidence of any old conviction to impeach (discredit) a witness.
+Rather, the crime must typically be either a felony or any offense (misdemeanor or felony) involving dishonesty, such as fraud.
+Some states don't allow judges to admit any information regarding prior convictions unless the defense has first offered evidence to establish the defendant's credibility.